javascript-tutorial/en.javascript.info/5-network/04-fetch-crossorigin/article.md

 If the server agrees to serve the requests, then it should respond with status 200, without body.

-- The response header `Access-Control-Allow-Method` must have the allowed method.
+- The response header `Access-Control-Allow-Methods` must have the allowed method.
 - The response header `Access-Control-Allow-Headers` must have a list of allowed headers.
 - Additionally, the header `Access-Control-Max-Age` may specify a number of seconds to cache the permissions.
 So the browser won't have to send a preflight for subsequent requests that satisfy given permissions.